-ADHD Coping Strategies You Haven’t Tried
+ADHD Coping Strategies You Haven’t Tried Yet

-For Adults: Best Tips For Disorganization
+For Adults with ADHD: Best Tips For Disorganization

 I carry a colorful wallet, so I can find it quickly in my handbag.